xlcteam/xlc-team.info/content/about.md

 Well, actually this is not only another photo of <a href="#samo">Samuel</a>, Simon and Samuel are twins and that makes them a strong pair.
 Although sometimes he isn't really a team player and wants to make things on his own.
-Simon tends to be very precious and imaginative, so he usually designs robot components to print in a 3D printer.
+Šimon tends to be very precious and imaginative, so he usually designs robot components to be printed in a 3D printer.
 That's what he is keen on - jobs around the 3D printer.

 </div>